jarne/QueryLibrary/README.md

 [• License](#%EF%B8%8F-license)

 ## 📦 Install
-The library requires PHP 7.2 or newer in order to work correctly.
+This library requires PHP 7.2 or newer in order to work correctly.
 You can install it with:

 ```
 $ composer require jarne/querylibrary